On Mirzakhani's twist torus conjecture: Flat twist tori

-By construction of $\cP H_{ \gamma}(\bfh,\Gamma)$ and Theorems \ref{thm:ortho homeo} and \ref{thm:conjugacy}, $\cQ H_{ \gamma}(\bfh,\Gamma)$ is actually a leaf of the strong unstable foliation in the ambient stratum containing it.
-The angle around each singularity of the flat metric is $\pi$ times the valence of the corresponding vertex of $\Gamma$; see \S2 of \cite{shshI}.
+The union of the horizontal saddle connections of any $q \in \cQ\mathbb T_\gamma(\rg,\bfh)$ is exactly $\rg$.
+Thus, the angle around each singularity of the flat metric is $\pi$ times the valence of the corresponding vertex of $\rg$; see also \S2 of \cite{shshI}.
+However, in order to identify the ambient stratum containing $\cQ\mathbb T_\gamma(\rg,\bfh)$ we also need to understand if $q$ is globally the square of an abelian differential.
+This can be checked combinatorially, as follows.

+\begin{definition} Let $\Sigma$ be a compact surface with non-empty boundary and let $\Gamma$ be a ribbon graph with topological type $\Sigma$.
+We say that $\Gamma$ is {\bf orientable} if its edges can be oriented so that each component of $\partial \Sigma$ inherits a consistent orientation.
+Given a multicurve $\gamma \subset S$ and a ribbon graph $\Gamma$ with topological type $S \setminus \gamma$, the pair $(\gamma,\Gamma)$ is \textbf{jointly orientable} if each component of $\Gamma$ can be oriented in a way that induces a consistent orientation on $\gamma$. \end{definition} Clearly, if $(\gamma, \Gamma)$ is jointly orientable, then each component of $\Gamma$ is orientable.
+On the other hand, $(\gamma, \Gamma)$ need not be jointly orientable even if each component of $\Gamma$ can be oriented.
+See Figure \ref{fig: not_joint_orient}.

+\begin{lemma} Let $q$ be a completely horizontally periodic quadratic differential with horizontal multicurve $\gamma$ and let $\Gamma$ denote the ribbon graph consisting of its horizontal separatrices (neither the height of the curves of $\gamma$ nor the length of the edges of $\Gamma$ are relevant).
+Then $q$ is globally the square of an abelian differential if and only if $(\gamma,\Gamma)$ is jointly orientable. \end{lemma} \begin{proof} Consider the orientation double cover $\hat q \to q$.
+We will show that, for any component $\Sigma \subset S\setminus \gamma$, the preimage of $\widehat\Sigma$ in $\hat q$ is disconnected if and only if the component of $\Gamma$ corresponding to $\Sigma$ is orientable, and $\widehat S$ is disconnected if and only if $(\gamma, \Gamma)$ is jointly orientable.

+By construction, each curve of $\gamma$ can be realized as a core curve of a horizontal cylinder of $q$.
+Cutting along these core curves results in a flat cone surface with boundary homeomorphic to $S \setminus \gamma$.
+This (possibly disconnected) surface now deformation retracts onto $\Gamma$ by collapsing the segments of its vertical foliation.

+From this description, it follows that each component of $\Gamma$ is orientable if and only if the restriction of the horizontal foliation $\Im(q)$ to the corresponding component of $S \setminus \gamma$ is orientable (see also the discussion in Section 7.2 of \cite{shshI}), which happens if and only if the preimage $\widehat \Sigma$ is disconnected.
+Similarly, a joint orientation on $(\gamma, \Gamma)$ is equivalent to a global choice of orientation of $\Im(q)$ on $S$, which implies the holonomy double cover is disconnected. \end{proof}

-We observe how twist tori and their associated measures interact with the $P$ action.
+For later use, we record how twist tori and their associated measures interact with the $P$ action.

 \begin{lemma} For any $\gamma$, $\rg$, and $\bfh$, the twist torus measure $\nu_{\gamma}(\rg, \bfh)$ is $U$-invariant and satisfies

 \end{lemma} \begin{proof} The action of the horocycle flow can be written as the sum of cylinder twists on $\gamma_i$ of total length $h_i$; since Lebesgue measure on a torus is translation invariant, we see that twist torus measures are $U$-invariant.